evanfrang/lightpy/README.md

 Nx and Ny are the number of pixels of the simulation, and Lx_mm, Ly_mm are the lengths of the simulation. z_prop_m is the distance from the aperture to the screen.

+Plot limits is where you can change the plot limits of the three plots that are currently produced when running the experiment.

+## Validation

+There is a validation check for three potential simulation issues:

+Fresnel Number Check, Nyquist Criterion, and Wrap-Around Check

+Running the validation will give a printout if the checks are passed and what to do if not.

 ## Running the Simulation